imagekit-developer/imagekit-android/README.md

 );
 ```
 * `urlEndpoint` is required to use the SDK.
 You can get URL-endpoint from your ImageKit dashboard - https://imagekit.io/dashboard#url-endpoints.
-* `publicKey` and `authenticationEndpoint` parameters are required if you want to use the SDK for client-side file upload.
-You can get these parameters from the developer section in your ImageKit dashboard - https://imagekit.io/dashboard#developers.
 * `transformationPosition` is optional.
 The default value for this parameter is `TransformationPosition.PATH`.
 Acceptable values are `TransformationPosition.PATH` & `TransformationPosition.QUERY`.
 * `defaultUploadPolicy` is optional and only needed if you want to use the SDK for client-side [file uploading](#file-upload).
 This sets the default constraints for all the upload requests.